-Stock up on fresh cherries in the summer and you can make this delicious cherry slab pie all year long from frozen berries.
+You can make this delicious cherry pie from frozen cherries all year long!
 Missed cherry season?
 Just pick up a bag of frozen cherries at the store.
-No need to thaw!
+No need to thaw them!

 The best pie crusts start with very cold dough.
 Frozen cherries help to keep the crust chilled as you prepare the top crust.